mmmmmm1988/YangChi_resume/README.md

 (2) WPM (Wireless Provisioning Module): A event-driven module sits in-between wireless controller and policy infra to help applying dynamic policies onto wireless entities like AP, radio and clients.

+(3) Remote Class lookup API: provide an API for remote QoS class lookup in Cisco IOS.

-(3) Non-unique class ID in the policy infra to support non-unique priority levels in OpenFlow.
+(4) Non-unique class ID in the policy infra to support non-unique priority levels in OpenFlow.

-(4) Network policy statistics: This is a small one.
+(5) Network policy statistics: This is a small one.
 Just used an AVL tree to count and update policy types and client types, for the speed.

 ##EDUCATION